 - There is no fee for unlimited vacation days with two weeks’ prior notice.

-- We give unlimited TLC to all ages and tax receipts!
+- We give unlimited TLC to all ages.

 Donna Hedrick and Staff

-The Child Care Early Years Act states that children must be signed in and out by the parent each day.
+The Child Care and Early Years Act, 2014 states that children must be signed in and out by the parent each day.
 Upon registration, you will be asked to list any persons other than yourself that will be permitted to pick up your child.
 Unless otherwise arranged, children will only be released to persons specified on the registration forms.

 For safety reasons, we encourage only parents, teachers, adults, etc., to open the doors to the school.
-If the child were to open the door at any other time during the day, the consequences could be very serious for your child or possibly someone else’s child.
+If the child were to open the door at any other time during the day, the repercussions could be very serious for both your child and possibly someone else.
 We would therefore appreciate it if the children do not open the doors at any time.